KS Real Estate Commission

 Licensee Information

-Login to MyLicense E-gov and select Name/Contact Info Change on the menu.
+Login to the Public Portal, click "UPDATE RECORD" next to your license record then select Name or Contact Info Change and click "CONTINUE".
 K.A.R.
 86-3-15(a) requires changes to be reported within 10 days.

 Yes, but the Commission also requires you have a physical address on file.